- Diagnostic trouble code (DTC) P0174 stands for “System Too Lean (Cylinder Bank 2).”

 - Clogged fuel injectors

-- Failing fuel pressure regulator
+- Failing fuel pressure regulator (although this usually causes rich codes rather than lean)

 - Worn-out oxygen sensor